bigeasy/interrupt/README.md

 ```

-I use a library I created [Rescue](https://gihub.com/bigeasy/resuce) to catch
+I use a library I created [Rescue](https://gihub.com/bigeasy/rescue) to catch
-Interrupt generated exceptions by their qualified names.
+Interrupt-generated exceptions by their qualified names.

 ```javascript
 var rescue = require('rescue')